Skip to main content

 • Session Token = Personal subscription features

-• Both can coexist, each serves different commands
+• All can coexist, each serves different commands

 • Base search follows the configured search preference